tianjianchn/Sublime_ConEmuOpen/README.md

-launch conemu(windows) from the current dir or the project folder
+launch conemu from the current or project folder
 =================================
-only for sublime text 3 and windows!
+launch [conemu](https://github.com/Maximus5/ConEmu) from the current dir or the project folder, only for sublime text 3 and windows!

 ## License :